First you need to understand the types of Debt to understand what different types of Debt relief is available.

 Sometimes people face bankruptcy for reasons completely beyond their control.
 They experience a job loss, extensive medical bills due to an illness, or a divorce that forced the resources that previously supported only one household to now support two.

 In these situations, Chapter 7 and Chapter 13 bankruptcy may be a good option for restoring financial health.
 At The Law Offices of Neil Crane, we guide you through the process so that you are well prepared to achieve the best possible results — moving forward and building a successful life after bankruptcy.
+Bankruptcy works for many Connecticut families.

 Schedule an Appointment With Us